-Everyone wants to earn their fair share of the $2.4 trillion of spending power moms hold in the palm of their hands.
-One in five moms is a Millennial and according to an extensive study by Goldman-Sachs, the average age of first-time mothers is closer to 30 years old than ever before, meaning they are on the older end of the millennial age bracket.
-Millennial moms are older, more experienced and more educated (a record number hold college degrees) than previous generations when they become a mother, factors that should be taken into consideration — but, as marketers and retailers, we’re missing the mark.
+Everyone wants to earn their fair share of the $2.4 trillion of spending power moms hold in their hands.
+One in five moms is a Millennial, and according to an extensive study by Goldman Sachs, the average age of first-time mothers is closer to 30 years old than ever before, meaning they are on the older end of the millennial age bracket.
+Millennial moms are older, more experienced and more educated (a record number hold college degrees) than previous generations when they become a mother.
+These factors should be taken into consideration — but, as marketers and retailers, we’re missing the mark.

 Why?
 Millennial moms say they feel overlooked, and as you’ll see in the results of a recent Inmar study, we’re certainly under-leveraging them.
 A study we conducted with 2,200 interviews per month via a nationwide online survey uncovered some interesting data…[read the full article at www.mediapost.com]